 While with a DSLR last for astronomy has a variety of colors and intensities, and anyway the photo is made with a focal lens 100 mm or 24 mm, or 10 mm ultrawide, colors will always be the same, provided that the same area framed, try it:

 Brighter colors or not, the important thing is to definitely avoid saturation boost that blinded some areas in which the details are less, to effect similar to overexpose, burning parts of the photo, and it is also right that limit the saturation, as long as it is not penalized the image so as not to intensify the noise with the saturation is accentuated as to details.
-It takes both good taste and common sense, knowing how to push the image until it becomes unpleasant and from the point of pure beauty and inaccurate, unlikely, surreal, even from the point of view of ethics and science.

 Latest information and photography, we have so far posed shots of the area of the milky way South, above the horizon (for us who live in the northern hemisphere) that typically has a yellow color, while at the same time you take over your head (the zenith) we will have other constellations and other portions of the milky way, where the predominant color is blue and red due to the presence of many emission nebulae in the area.